Saturday, May 11, 2024

 Adam Sun was my rock.
 He was a daily, joyous, presence.
 I miss his phone calls and his excited and cheerful personality.

 My son is dancing and singing in heaven now.
-His earthly struggles are gone, my burden is lifted.
+His earthly struggles are gone, his burden is lifted.

 Chandis Adam Strehlen 01/11/82 to 11/18/23